0xInfection/TIDoS-Framework/README.md

 ### Disclaimer:

-This tool is provided a toolkit for full-fledged web-app pentesting and related vulnerability analysis.
-This framework is built for hunting bugs and has already found many.
-THEREFORE, I AM NOT RESPONSIBLE FOR THE SHIT YOU DO WITH THIS TOOL.
+TIDoS is provided as a offensive web application audit framework.
+It has built-in modules which can reveal potential misconfigurations and vulnerabilties in web applications which could possibly be exploited maliciously.
+THEREFORE, I AM NOT EXCLUSIVELY RESPONSIBLE FOR ANY MISUSE OF THIS TOOLKIT.

 ### Final Words:

-This project is presently under actuive developement so, put it on a watch, since it is updated frequently `(you can take a look at past commits history)`.
+This project is presently under active development so you may want to put it on a watch, since it is updated frequently `(you can take a look at past commits history)`.
 This project is one of the best frameworks I have ever built and I would really like your constructive criticism, suggestions and help in converting this project into the best web penetration testing framework ever built `and trust me, it will be ;)`.

 > Thank you,
 >